-Understanding Thin Hair: Why It Needs Special Attention
+Understanding Thin Hair (and Why It Falls Flat)

 Before we dive into the gorgeous hairstyles, let’s quickly understand why thin hair benefits from specific approaches.
 Thin hair typically has a smaller diameter and/or fewer hair follicles per square inch.
 This can lead to: